Office of Special Counsel: Immigration-Related Unfair Employment Practices Resources

 2) National origin discrimination with respect to hiring, firing, and recruitment or referral for a fee, by employers with more than three and fewer than 15 employees.

-- National Origin Discrimination: When individuals are rejected for employment or fired based on their place of birth, country of origin, ancestry, native language, accent, or because they are perceived as looking or sounding "foreign."
-All work authorized individuals are protected from national origin discrimination.
-OSC has this jurisdiction over smaller employers, not covered by the EEOC.
+Employers may not treat individuals differently because of their place of birth, country of origin, ancestry, native language, accent, or because they are perceived as looking or sounding "foreign."
+All U.S. citizens, lawful permanent residents, and work authorized individuals are protected from national origin discrimination.
+The Equal Employment Opportunity Commission has jurisdiction over employers with 15 or more employees.

-- Document Abuse Discrimination: When employers request more or different documents than are required to verify employment eligibility and identity, reject reasonably genuine-looking documents or specify certain documents over others.
-All work-authorized individuals are protected from document abuse.
+Employers may not request more or different documents than are required to verify employment eligibility, reject reasonably genuine-looking documents, or specify certain documents over others with the purpose or intent of discriminating on the basis of citizenship status or national origin.
+U.S. citizens and all work authorized individuals are protected from document abuse.

 Individuals who file charges with OSC, who cooperate with an OSC investigation, who contest action that may constitute unfair documentary practices or discrimination based upon citizenship or immigration status, or national origin, or who assert their rights under the INA's anti-discrimination provision are protected from intimidation, threats, coercion, and retaliation.